Back to Documentation

 Order Events

-fix:order:accepted fix:order:filled fix:order:canceled fix:order:rejected
+fix:order:accepted fix:order:partial_fill fix:order:filled fix:order:canceled fix:order:rejected

 Event Payload Description

-fix:order:filled cl_ord_id, status, last_px, last_qty, cum_qty, avg_px Order fully or partially filled
+fix:order:filled cl_ord_id, status, last_px, last_qty, cum_qty, avg_px Terminal fill (cum_qty == ordered).

-fix:order:canceled orig_cl_ord_id, status, cum_qty Order cancellation confirmed
+fix:order:canceled orig_cl_ord_id, status, cum_qty Order cancellation confirmed.

-fix:order:rejected cl_ord_id, reason, status Order rejected by exchange
+fix:order:rejected cl_ord_id, reason, status Order rejected by exchange.

 Usage